-However, graduates with suitable skills, qualities and relevant work experience are likely to have an advantage.
+However, if you are a graduate with suitable skills, qualities and relevant work experience, you are likely to have an advantage.

 You will need to show:

-- efficient and organised approach with excellent timekeeping skills;
+- an efficient and organised approach with excellent timekeeping skills

 - the ability to think on your feet and make quick decisions.

-A full driving licence may be required where travel during the working day is involved.
+You may be required to have a full driving licence if travel during the working day is involved.

 Foreign language skills may be useful, depending on the sector and employer.

-Prior work experience is essential as the majority of employers require experience in this sector.
+Prior work experience is essential.
 Most entrants have experience in the hotel, catering or travel industry, but sales, marketing and customer service experience is also valued.

-Specialist conference centres can be found throughout the UK.
-A list of conference venues searchable by region or city can be found at Conferences-UK.
+Specialist conference centres are located throughout the UK.
+You can find a list of conference venues, searchable by region or city, at Conferences-UK.

 Increasingly, many large hotels offer conference facilities in addition to their traditional business.
 Some chains employ a specialist conference manager.
 Smaller budget hotels may provide rooms for meetings.